Ich, also known as ick, is one of the most prevalent diseases in the aquarium hobby and every fish keeper will deal with it at least once.

 Stress factors that commonly contribute to a weak immune system in aquarium fish are:

-- Prolonged exposure to high nitrate levels of over 10 ppm.
+- Prolonged exposure to nitrate levels of over 10 ppm in the water.

 - Water temperature fluctuations such as the ones happening between day and night in Spring and Fall.